Desplandis/itowns-governance/README.md

 - One-third is elected by the Core Developers.

 #### Meetings
-- Convenes **formal meetings every two months** and engages in **continuous discussion** through a dedicated public channel (TODO, missing public channel link).
+- Convenes **formal meetings every two months** and engages in **continuous discussion** through a [dedicated public channel](itowns:chan).
 - Publishes **meeting summaries** on a dedicated public discussion channel ([iTowns:website](itowns) or [Github](itowns:github)).
 - Has the authority to **invite** other project actors to its meetings, granting them an advisory role without voting rights.

 ### Core Developers
-- The "**Core developers**" committee comprises contribution validators holding commit rights to the main branch of the project.
+The "**Core developers**" committee comprises contribution validators holding commit rights to the main branch of the project.
-  They ensures the good architecture of the project.
-The viability of the project.
-[TODO Ils sont les gardiens du temple d'un point de vue technique] The Technical Committee comprises project validators, and there can be multiple technical committees for different project components.
-They ensures TODO.
+They uphold adherence to the project's architectural coherence, technical viability, and oversee contributions in accordance to the roadmap.

 #### Role of the Technical Committee
 - **Ensures the project' sustainability** in terms of maintainability and technical debt.